Tuesday, 25 March 2025

 NEIPA/Hazy IPA Style Overview

-An American IPA with intense fruit flavours and aromas, a soft body and smooth mouthfeel.
+A New England IPA (NEIPA) or Hazy IPA is broadly defined as an American IPA with intense fruit flavours and aromas, a soft body and smooth mouthfeel.
 Appearance is often opaque with substantial haze.
 Less perceived bitterness than traditional IPA's, but always massively hop forward.
-Emphasis on late hopping - especially dry hopping with hops provising tropical fruit qualities lending to the 'juicy' character for which the style is known.
+A strong emphasis on late hopping - especially dry hopping with hops providing tropical fruit qualities lending to the 'juicy' character for which the style is known.

 Vital Statistics